Copenhagen Municipality: Politics and government

 Copenhagen Municipality is distinct from the wider Copenhagen urban area.
 The seat of Copenhagen's municipal council is the Copenhagen City Hall (Rådhus).
 The council is chaired by the Lord Mayor who oversees the civic duties of the fifty-five representatives of the council.
 The council usually meets every other week at 17:30 on a Thursday.

 They discuss a range of issues including business growth, economics, international cooperation and IT, urban planning, housing and construction, and young, old, and disabled peoples' issues, and healthcare, among others, with a central focus on making the city sustainable and meeting environmental and health targets.

 All members of the council are elected every four years.
 In the municipal elections in November 2013 (see below), the Social Democrats remained in first place with 27.8% of the vote (down by 2.2% from 2009), while the Red-Green Alliance was in second place with 19.5%.
 In the 2021 elections, the Red-Green Alliance secured a higher vote total than the Social Democrats.
 This was the first time that a party other than the Social Democrats topped the ballot.
-The Social Democrats have claimed the office of mayor for the past 110 years.
+The Social Democrats had claimed the office of mayor for more than 110 years, until it was finally won in 2025 by Sisse Marie Welling of the Green Left party.

 The municipal government is divided into seven administrative departments: Employment and Integration, Culture and Leisure, Health and Care, Finance, Child and Youth, Social Services, and Technical and Environmental Administration.
 It has six political committees and a finance committee.
 The annual budget for the city is proposed in August and finalized in October and the annual report is published in May of every year.
 The accounting firm Deloitte is responsible for auditing the City of Copenhagen's accounts.